 So when Daniel asked me to write a personal post about myself I had no idea what to write.
 My head spun around with different ways I could approach this.
 The truth is, I think I’m pretty simple.
 I work, try to work out (adding this back to my resolutions for 2017), love good food!
 SO MUCH!!
 I watch too much BAD TV, and I love spending time with those I love: Family, Friends, and the Love of my Life.
 With that said, my simple self has had the opportunity to do some amazing things.
 One amazing thing was moving to Los Angeles almost 2 years ago.
 (March 20th is my anniversary)

-This was one of the most crippling, daunting, fearful, amazing, enlightening, beautiful and courageous things I’ve ever done in my life.
+This was one of the most crippling, daunting, fearful, amazing, enlightening, beautiful, and courageous things I’ve ever done in my life.
 You see, although I bought my first condo in Toronto at 29 and moved out at around 31, I never really experienced moving away from home.
 I don’t even classify moving from Pickering to Toronto as a major move.
-I was less than an hour from home, and visited every weekend.
+I was less than an hour from home and visited every weekend.
 I had just enough space to do my own thing, but close enough that if I needed anything, my family could come and help me out.
+Moving takes such a big commitment, there is so much you need to take on board, plus you cannot forget to call and book a moving company like atlanta ga movers (for me it was Toronto movers), otherwise, you are lugging a sofa wishing you were a better planner.
+It can be overwhelming.

 When I accepted the offer to move to Los Angeles to lead the West Coast Marketing and Communications team in LA, I hadn’t yet come to grips that I would be moving all by myself, leaving my parents, my best friend and sister, my devoted boyfriend and friends behind.
 I was swept up with the excitement of moving to sunny California, never seeing snow again, heading up my own team and hell, becoming the BOSS I always knew I was going to become.
 However, there were other things I was worried about, of course.
 One of those things was where I was going to live once I moved over there.
 Luckily, I had a friend who already lived near Los Angeles, so she was able to tell me about a company that could help me find my dream LA home.
 My friend told me that Maureen Megowan specializes in Rancho Palos Verdes real estate, so I did look on their website to try and find my next home.
 After some time, I eventually sorted living arrangements out and I began to feel more excited about my new chapter.